TEL | WhatsApp +1 829 213 5823

 *Additional charges may apply if you do not meet the minimum required number of logged dives to start the course.

-Our PADI Instructor program in Bayahibe is a complete, hands‑on training experience designed around your needs.
 You will work with real students in a busy PADI 5 Star environment, gaining practical teaching skills and real customer interaction—no role‑play sessions.
-The Dominican Republic is one of the easiest places in the Caribbean to find work, and we help our graduates secure positions locally or across the region.
+The Dominican Republic is one of the easiest places in the Caribbean to find work, and we actively support graduates in their job search.

-With more than 40 established dive centers on the island, the Dominican Republic is a growing market for professional divers.
-VISA procedures are simple, and unlike other destinations, interns do not face administrative restrictions.
-Most candidates find a job within the first three weeks of high season.
+With more than 40 established dive centers on the island, the Dominican Republic is a growing professional market.
+VISA procedures are simple, and most candidates find a job within the first three weeks of the high season.

 Prerequisites: